AguaClara/post.visualizations/README.md

 ## Running in the Android emulator
 You can run the app in the Android emulator with this comand: `cordova run android`.
 By default, your emulator will run extremely slowly.
 We recommend installing the Intel x_86 system image to get 10x better performance using [this guide.](http://stackoverflow.com/questions/2662650/making-the-android-emulator-run-faster)

+## Generating a signed APK
+You should just need to run `cordova build android --release` and it will request the password for the keystore, which is located in the password doc.
+The path to the signed apk will show up in the terminal.
+If you're recieving an error, you can add the `-d` flag.
+This command looks for the keystore in the location specified here in the /platforms/android/release-signing.properties file.

+## Upload apk
+* You need a signed release apk ready to upload to the store for this step (see above)
+* simply sign onto the POST AguaClara email account (credentials in drive) and upload the apk to [here](https://play.google.com/apps/publish/?dev_acc=18423817182957885233#ApkPlace:p=tmp.18423817182957885233.1463749987830)